rosensilva/ballerina-samples/web-socket-sample/README.md

             $('#connectionStatus').text("connection closed.").css("color", "red");
         }
 ```
-Finally, you can send new messages from the following WebSocket fucntion,
+You can send new messages from the following WebSocket fucntion,
 ```javascript
 ws.send("text message to send");
 ```